-Latest update: March, 2016
+Latest update: November, 2016

-Last Updated: March, 2016
+Last Updated: November, 2016

-JAMMU AND KASHMIR State Report | November, 2015
+JAMMU AND KASHMIR State Report | November, 2016

-Jammu and Kashmir (J&K) is the northern-most state of India and shares its borders with Himachal Pradesh and Punjab, and the neighboring countries of Pakistan, China and Afghanistan.
+Jammu and Kashmir (J&K) is the northern-most state of India and shares its borders with Himachal Pradesh and Punjab, and the neighbouring countries of Pakistan, China and Afghanistan.
 The state consists of three regions - Jammu, the Kashmir valley and Ladakh.

-At current prices, the gross state domestic product (GSDP) of Jammu & Kashmir was US$ 14.46 billion in 2014-15 and has expanded at a compound annual growth rate (CAGR) of 9.03 per cent from 2004-05 to 2014-15.
-As of January 2016, J&K had a total installed power generation capacity of 3,142.34 Megawatts (MW), comprising 1579.81 MW under central utilities, 1511.53 MW under state utilities and 51.00 MW under private utilities.
+At current prices, the gross state domestic product (GSDP) of Jammu & Kashmir was US$ 17.73 billion in 2015-16 and has expanded at a compound annual growth rate (CAGR) of 10.2 per cent from 2004-05 to 2015-16.
+As of November 2015, J&K had a total installed power generation capacity of 3,142.34 Megawatts (MW), comprising 1579.81 MW under central utilities, 1511.53 MW under state utilities and 51.00 MW under private utilities.

 The state government has an industrial policy that offers attractive incentives along with a single-window clearance mechanism.
 Land is allotted at concessional rates in industrial areas on lease for 90 years.
 The cost of setting up operations is comparatively lower than other states.
 The Skill Development Policy 2012-17 and the Sher-e-Kashmir Employment & Welfare Programme for the Youth 2009 are the policies undertaken by the government to develop the skills of the indigenous people of the state and offers better employment opportunities.
 J&K stands 29th among Indian states in rankings based on ease of doing business and reforms implementation, according to a study by the World Bank and KPMG.